clintmod/ubiquiti-load-balancer-monitor/README.md

 # ubiquiti-load-balancer-monitor

-A program to monitor a multi wan setup for my ubiquiti er-x router.
+A program to monitor a multi wan setup for my Ubiquiti er-x router.

 ## Motivation

-I'm load balancing 4 LTE modems and they are kind of flakey.
+I'm load balancing 4 LTE modems and they are kind of flaky.

-I run the modems on a two kasa smart power strips.
+I run the modems on a two Kasa smart power strips.

 So I:
 - pull the report from the Ubiquiti er-x router